 The scene that week was reminiscent of Psalm 118: 15, “Shouts of joy and victory resound in the tents of the righteous: ‘The Lord’s right hand has done mighty things!'”
 But the tents and equipment are gone now.
 The loudspeakers proclaiming the Word of God and the joyous shouts of victory are a memory.
 A question lingers in the silence: was there any real impact?

 The answer is a resounding YES!
 Early reports show that thousands of lives were touched.
 Estimates suggest that 45,000 people attended and 25,000 people gave their lives to Christ, though only the Spirit knows the exact number.
 Eight thousand people indicated a desire for follow-up from the church.
 Millions more viewed the rally on satellite channels over six hours each day in North America, Australia and the Middle East.
 One thousand children participated in a special program.
-Thousands attended simultaneous rallies in Assiut and in the Coptic Orthodox Cave Church, located in Cairo’s trash dump.
+Thousands attended simultaneous rallies in Assiut and in the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Cave Church, located in Cairo’s trash dump.
 The numbers are phenomenal; the spiritual harvest, astounding.

-Most of the attendees were from the Coptic Orthodox church, and a Coptic Orthodox priest was the main speaker for one night of the meeting.
+Most of the attendees were from the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox church, and a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox priest was the main speaker for one night of the meeting.
 It is completely unprecedented for an Orthodox priest to preach from an evangelical pulpit to such a huge crowd.

 In the evening services, attendees were challenged to take their cigarettes, drugs, magic charms, any other material objects representing sin in their lives, or pieces of paper listing specific sins of which they were repenting, and put everything into large baskets that were passed around the entire stadium.
 On the first night alone, reminiscent of Jesus’ feeding of the 5,000, 12 large wicker baskets were filled with these items, powerful evidence of sincere decisions to follow Christ as Lord.